List of electronic toll collection systems: India

 FASTag is the electronic toll collection system in India, operated by the National Highway Authority of India (NHAI).
-It employs RFID for making toll payments directly from the prepaid or savings account linked to it or directly toll owner.
-It is affixed on the windscreen of the vehicle and enables to drive through toll plazas without stopping for transactions.
+It employs RFID for making toll payments directly from the prepaid balance or savings account linked to it.
+A transponder is affixed on the windscreen of the vehicle and it enables the user to drive through toll plazas without stopping for transactions.
 FASTag has unlimited validity.
-Dedicated Lanes at some Toll plazas have been built for FASTag.
+Dedicated lanes at some toll plazas have been built for FASTag.

 As of September 2019, FASTag lanes are available on over 500 national and state highways and over 35.23 million cars are enabled with FASTag.
 From 15 February 2021, FASTag was made mandatory for all vehicles and toll plazas in the country.

 Pakistan

 M-Tag is the electronic toll collection system deployed on the motorways of Pakistan by One Network.
+It is deployed on every motorway in Pakistan except M-14 motorway (Pakistan) and M-8 motorway (Pakistan).
 It includes a system of automated and centrally connected electronic toll collection system utilizing the latest technology.